OK, so you’ve been away a year or two now and reckon travel’s well cool and you want to go on.

 So, when I get a headful of travel – like bursting madly, I must desaturate (before I’m ready again, to refill).

 So what sort of vegetable should you aspire to become?

-Meaning the obvious: that couch potato cliche.
+Meaning that couch potato cliche.

 For the first couple of weeks, I barely do anything but sit around.
 Watch movies or read, listen to music.

-Basically, do whatever works for you.
+Simply, do whatever works for you.

-The 6 months-on 6 months-off formula works well for me.
+The 6 months-on, 6 months-off formula works well for me.